• Skip to primary navigation

 Jump to:

-Black sesame seeds vs White sesame seeds
+Black sesame seeds vs white sesame seeds

-The two are different even though their names are almost identical.
-Black sesame seeds have a more defined flavor and a nuttier taste (especially toasted) than white sesame seeds.
 While white sesame seeds are widely used in Western cuisine for bread, cakes, salad dressings, candy, etc., black sesame seeds are more appropriate for Asian cuisine due to its specific taste.
-Having said that, while you can substitute one for another in some recipes, you have to be careful, as black sesame seeds will alter the traditional flavor of the dish.

-1. Poppy seeds
+Poppy seeds

 Pros: